1966 United States Senate election in Kentucky

 The 1966 United States Senate election in Kentucky took place on November 8, 1966.
 Incumbent Republican Senator John Sherman Cooper was elected to a second consecutive term in office, defeating Democrat John Y. Brown Sr. in a rematch of the 1946 special election.
+This would be the first statewide election in Kentucky in which a Republican won Elliott County, and the only one until 2016 when Donald Trump won the county for president.